cla-bit/PayStackEase/docs/source/asettlements.rst

 Async Settlements Module
 ===========================================

-.. :py:currentmodule:: paystackease.async_apis.asettlements

-Wrapper for Asynchronous Paystack Settlements API.
+This wrapper class facilitates asynchronous integration with Paystack Settlements API.
 The Settlements API allows you to gain insights into payouts made by Paystack to your bank account.

 -------------

 .. py:class:: AsyncSettlementClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.abase.AsyncPayStackBaseClientAPI`

     Paystack Settlement API Reference: `Settlements`_